Executing Large Scripts

-To open the Execute Script Wizard, go to the Database menu, and click Execute Large Script.
+- To open Execute Script Wizard, on the Database menu, click Execute Large Script.

-In the File name box, specify the path to the script you want to execute.
+- In the SQL file name field, specify the path to the script you want to execute.

 Tip: See all script execution messages in the Output window.